ItzDeadShot-zz/sample-php-app/README.md

 # sample-php-app

-This is a very simple and basic php application that demonstrate fundamental php functions and connections to MySQL database.
+This is a very simple and basic PHP application that demonstrate fundamental PHP functions and connections to MySQL database.